Wave–particle duality: Wave–particle duality of matter

 The contradictory evidence from electrons arrived in the opposite order.
-Many experiments by J. J. Thomson, Robert Millikan, and Charles Wilson among others had shown that free electrons had particle properties, for instance, the measurement of their mass by Thomson in 1897.
+Many experiments by J. J. Thomson, Robert Millikan, and Charles Wilson among others had shown that free electrons had particle properties, for instance, the measurement of their charge-mass ratio by Thomson in 1897.
 In 1924, Louis de Broglie introduced his theory of electron waves in his PhD thesis Recherches sur la théorie des quanta.
 He suggested that an electron around a nucleus could be thought of as being a standing wave and that electrons and all matter could be considered as waves.
 He merged the idea of thinking about them as particles, and of thinking of them as waves.
 He proposed that particles are bundles of waves (wave packets) that move with a group velocity and have an effective mass.
 Both of these depend upon the energy, which in turn connects to the wavevector and the relativistic formulation of Albert Einstein a few years before.

 Following de Broglie's proposal of wave–particle duality of electrons, in 1925 to 1926, Erwin Schrödinger developed the wave equation of motion for electrons.
 This rapidly became part of what was called by Schrödinger undulatory mechanics, now called the Schrödinger equation and also "wave mechanics".

 In 1926, Max Born gave a talk in an Oxford meeting about using the electron diffraction experiments to confirm the wave–particle duality of electrons.
 In his talk, Born cited experimental data from Clinton Davisson in 1923.
 It happened that Davisson also attended that talk.
 Davisson returned to his lab in the US to switch his experimental focus to test the wave property of electrons.

 In 1927, the wave nature of electrons was empirically confirmed by two experiments.
 The Davisson–Germer experiment at Bell Labs measured electrons scattered from Ni metal surfaces.
 George Paget Thomson and Alexander Reid at Cambridge University scattered electrons through thin nickel films and observed concentric diffraction rings.
 Alexander Reid, who was Thomson's graduate student, performed the first experiments, but he died soon after in a motorcycle accident and is rarely mentioned.
 These experiments were rapidly followed by the first non-relativistic diffraction model for electrons by Hans Bethe based upon the Schrödinger equation, which is very close to how electron diffraction is now described.
 Significantly, Davisson and Germer noticed that their results could not be interpreted using a Bragg's law approach as the positions were systematically different; the approach of Bethe, which includes the refraction due to the average potential, yielded more accurate results.
-Davisson and Thomson were awarded the Nobel Prize in 1937 for experimental verification of wave property of electrons by diffraction experiments.
+Davisson and Thomson were awarded the Nobel Prize in 1937 for the experimental verification of wave properties of electrons by diffraction experiments.
 Similar crystal diffraction experiments were carried out by Otto Stern in the 1930s using beams of helium atoms and hydrogen molecules.
-These experiments further verified that wave behavior is not limited to electrons and is a general property of matter on a microscopic scale.
+These experiments further verified that wave behavior is not limited to electrons and is a general property of matter.